chandra26-ctrl/Phonon_caustics/README.md

 Only phonons absorbed at the aluminum sensor boundary are written to the output file.

 ## Results

-The phonon hit positions are binned in the X–Y plane to generate phonon caustic intensity maps.
+The phonon hit positions are binned in the X–Y plane to generate phonon-caustic intensity maps.
 Regions with a higher density of hits indicate crystal directions where phonon energy is preferentially focused due to anisotropic propagation.
-The figures below show the phonon caustic intensity maps for each phonon polarization mode, with all axes given in meters.
+All plot axes are given in meters and the color scale represents the number of detected phonons per bin.

+### Original Point Source

+These plots provide the reference result from the original point-source configuration.

 <table>
 <tr>